Akhila-ch21/Tableau-Dashboard/README.md

 - Data Formatting:
   - Changing the Datatype of field
   - Splitting the column
-  - Hide the irrelevant columns from dataset
+  - Hiding irrelevant columns from dataset

 - Basic Charts:
 -